Terror of the Zygons gets off to a cracking start.

-The episode conclude with the Doctor, Sarah, Harry, the Brigadier and the Duke of Forgill returning to Tulloch Moor to retrieve the TARDIS.
+The episode concludes with the Doctor, Sarah, Harry, the Brigadier and the Duke of Forgill returning to Tulloch Moor to retrieve the TARDIS.

 Sue: Why have they taken this bloke to see the TARDIS?
-What’s the point of that?
+What was the point of that?

-The Brigadier refuses the Doctor’s offer of a lift back to London, as does Harry.
+The Brigadier politely refuses the Doctor’s offer of a lift back to London, as does Harry.

 Sue: I expect they’ll pick Harry up later.
-I’m guess the Doctor and Sarah will take a short detour first.
-And why did Harry go all the way back to Scotland if he had no intention of getting back in the TARDIS?
-That’s a bit pointless.
+I’m guessing that the Doctor and Sarah will take a detour first.
+And why did Harry go all the way to Scotland if he had no intention of going back in the TARDIS?
+That was a bit pointless.

-The TARDIS dematerialises and the Duke tempers his astonishment with a backhanded insult about how tight the Scots can be.
+When the TARDIS dematerialises, the Duke tempers his astonishment with a self-deprecating jibe about how tight-fisted the Scots can be.

 Sue: And a nice bit of casual racism to finish on.
 Lovely.